 - 1.1 This Code of Practice applies to Postgraduate Registered Students undertaking programmes defined in the University's Regulations as research degree programmes.
 In this Code of Practice "Postgraduate Researcher" (PGR) means a Postgraduate Registered Student undertaking a research degree programme.
 Appendix A refers to the provision for Visiting Postgraduate Researchers (VPGR).
 Visiting Postgraduate Researcher means any person currently registered for receipt of instruction for a period of research study not exceeding 12 months duration at the University but not studying or registered for an award of the University. - 1.2 It is recognised that the unit responsible for certain aspects of the monitoring of PGRs varies for good reason across the University and may be either the College or the Principal Academic Unit (PAU).
 For the sake of brevity the Code of Practice refers only to the PAU, except when referring to those aspects of the procedures which are clearly at University-level responsibility.
-All references to the PAU should therefore be interpreted as referring to College, School or Department in accordance with practice in the particular part of the University concerned.
+All references to the PAU should therefore be interpreted as referring to College, School, or Department in accordance with practice in the particular part of the University concerned.
 References to the Head of Principal Academic Unit include their nominee. - 1.3 This Code of Practice applies to all PGRs from the date of admission to the end of the thesis submission and examination. - 1.4 It is important that, as part of the educational process, PGRs receive appropriate supervision, that their progress is carefully monitored, and that they receive feedback in good time to enable them to adjust their patterns of work as necessary.
 The aim of this Code of Practice is to recommend a systematic framework for PGRs and staff, to ensure that these aims are achieved and the thesis submitted within the maximum period of time permitted for the qualification as set out in Regulation 6.2.3.
 The Code of Practice sets out the responsibilities to be carried out both at PAU level and by individual staff and PGRs. - 1.5 The Code of Practice defines a minimum basis for supervising and monitoring the progress of PGRs and PAUs may wish to operate procedures and requirements additional to those defined in the Code of Practice.
-If particular circumstances make any requirement of this Code of Practice inappropriate, specific approval for exemption must be obtained from the Senate or Delegated Authority.
+If particular circumstances make any requirement of this Code of Practice inappropriate, specific approval for exemption must be obtained from the Senate or Delegated Authority. - 1.6 In this Code of Practice, "supervisory team" means the team of academic staff directly involved in supervising a PGR's research.
+"Lead supervisor" means the member of the supervisory team with primary responsibility for supervision and "co-supervisors" means members of the supervisory team other than the lead supervisor.
+Supervisory teams have at least two members (a lead supervisor and a second supervisor), but may have more.